rashmirrajashekara/docs/product-guides/Foundational & Workload Security.md

 Platform Integrity Attestation
 ==============================

-Platform attestation is the cornerstone use case for ISecL.
+Platform attestation is the cornerstone use case for Intel SecL.
 Platform attestation involves taking measurements of system components during system boot, and then cryptographically verifying that the actual measurements taken matched a set of expected or approved values, ensuring that the measured components were in an acceptable or "**trusted**" state at the time of the last system boot.

-ISecL leverages the Trusted Compute Group specification for a trusted boot process, extending measurements of platform components to registers in a Trusted Platform Module, and securely generating quotes of those measurements from the TPM for remote comparison to expected values (attestation).
+Intel SecL leverages the Trusted Compute Group specification for a trusted boot process, extending measurements of platform components to registers in a Trusted Platform Module, and securely generating quotes of those measurements from the TPM for remote comparison to expected values (attestation).

 This section includes basic REST API examples for these workflows.
-See the Javadoc for more detailed documentation on REST APIs supported by ISecL.
+See the Swagger docs for more detailed documentation on all REST APIs supported by Intel SecL.

 Typical workflows in the datacenter might include: